 The parents of any successful candidate for either school may apply for a bursary.

-If you would like to discuss bursaries in confidence, please contact the Registrar or Alexandra Schulz, Finance Manager on 020 8746 5477.
+If you would like to discuss bursaries in confidence, please contact the Registrar or the Finance Office on 020 8746 5477.